 We already know that counting and restricting calories is very often far from the best way to effectively lose body fat.
 For example, hormonal imbalances and micronutrient deficiencies can be further exacerbated by calorie restriction, which can stop weight loss or even cause additional weight gain once a person returns to a satiating caloric intake.

 Things are similar when it comes to macronutrient ratios.
 We saw earlier that we can thrive on a very large array of macronutrient intake, but that things are probably optimal at around 20% carbohydrates, 65% fat and 15% protein.
-Knowing about those optimal ratios doesn’t give us a reason that start calculating and measuring everything though.
-It’s merely an underlining guide.
-Being over zealous about food doesn’t help at all and can make it hard to stick to healthy habits.
+Knowing about those optimal ratios isn't a reason to that start calculating and measuring everything though.
+It's merely an underlining guide.
+Being overly zealous about food doesn't help at all and can make it hard to stick to healthy habits.